 Random case analysis

 In random case analysis (RCA), the assessor will randomly select a case from your consultation records to discuss.
-They’ll ask you to think about the case from different perspectives and discuss these through the lens of the curriculum and syllabus, in particular, the five domains of general practice.
-The development of your clinical reasoning will be explored through consideration of how a change in one of four contextual influences – the doctor, the patient, the problem and the system – changes the case.
+They’ll ask you to think about the case from different perspectives and discuss these through the lens of the RACGP Curriculum and syllabus, in particular, the five domains of general practice.
+The development of your clinical reasoning will be explored by considering how a case changes when one of four contextual influences changes – the doctor, the patient, the problem and the system.

 RCA is helpful to ensure you explore cases you may not usually see in your day-to-day practice.